nautobot/nautobot/nautobot/docs/user-guides/getting-started/index.md

 ## Introduction and Scope

 The audience for this user guide is a user new to Nautobot.
+It will demonstrate how to use Nautobot's Web UI and how to perform common operations in the Web UI.

 It is intended to assist the user with:

 * Understanding the prerequisites to adding a new Device